Lorenzo Sorrentino: Career

 Born in Rome, Sorrentino started his career in Serie D clubs Astrea (2 seasons), San Cesareo, Rieti and Sambenedettese.
 With Sambenedettese won the promotion to Serie C for the 2016–17 season.
 The forward made his professional debut on 11 October 2016 against Calcio Padova.

 On 10 January 2018, Sorrentino signed with Juve Stabia.

 On 3 August 2018, he was loaned to Lucchese.

 He left Gubbio on 1 June 2020, and signed with Renate.

 In February 2021, he was loaned to Cesena.

 After six months in Serie C club Vibonese, in January 2022 Sorrentino signed with Fidelis Andria.

 On 5 January 2023, Sorrentino joined Giugliano.
+On 1 February 2024, he was loaned by Fermana.

+On 3 August 2024, Sorrentino signed with Pianese.